-The school will work with parents/guardians of both victims and perpetrators to provide referrals to appropriate counseling or other services as needed.
-If it has been determined that a student has made a false accusation, that student shall be subject to disciplinary action.
+The school will work with parents/guardians of both victims and perpetrators to provide referrals to counseling or other services as needed.
+Students who make false accusations will be disciplined accordingly.

 Prevention

 Harvest Preparatory School will provide ongoing professional development to build the skills of all staff members to prevent, identify, and respond to bullying.
 The content of such professional development shall include, but not be limited to: